 And here's a portion of what he said.

-This has caused a fire storm and is helping to fuel Operation Chaos.
+This has caused a firestorm and is helping to fuel Operation Chaos.

 I think it'd be a great thing if we had an election.

-Because they had two people love this country.
+He's saying, we need my wife and McCain because they had two people love this country.

-Now there's a real reason that he really I mean the Clintons are out there showering McCain with all kinds of great platitudes, because they know.
+Now, there's a real reason that he really, I mean, the Clintons are out there showering McCain with all kinds of great platitudes because they know.

-There won't be any attacks on the Democrat presidential nominee, whoever it is, and that's music to the Clintons' ears.
+There won't be any attacks on the Democrat presidential nominee, whoever it is.

-You know, that's just that is a sign of weakness that the Clintons will just pounce on.
+You know, that's just, that is a sign of weakness that the Clintons will just pounce on.

-Uh but this has been interpreted by people as saying that uh Obama doesn't love his country.
+But this has been interpreted by people as saying that Obama doesn't love his country, may not be a patriot out there.

-Uh Tony McPeak stands next to Obama at a rally in Medford, Oregon, and explains why he said it and doesn't back down.
+Tony McPeak stands next to Obama at a rally in Medford, Oregon, and explains why he said it and doesn't back down.

 President Clinton was speaking to a group of veterans yesterday in North Carolina, and he said something that frankly astonished me.

-Because both Barack Obama and John McCain are great patriots who love this country and are devoted to it.
+Let me say first, we will have such an election this year because both Barack Obama and John McCain are great patriots who love this country and are devoted to it.

 So is Hillary Clinton.